Sleep Like Clockwork | Why A Consistent Wake-Up Time is Key to a Goodnight's Sleep

 To avoid this scenario, I recommend listening to your body instead of sticking to a strict bedtime.
 Pay attention to when you feel sleepy and jump into bed at that time, especially if you have trouble falling asleep or staying asleep.
 There's a difference between feeling tired and feeling sleepy.
 Tiredness is feeling worn out, while sleepiness is when you feel the strong urge to sleep and can't keep your eyes open.

-The Importance of a Consistent Wake Up Time
+The Importance of a Consistent Wake-Up Time

 On the other hand, I do encourage you to follow half of the advice commonly given, which is to wake up at the same time every day, even on weekends.
 Your wake-up time plays a crucial role in setting your circadian rhythm.
 When you wake up and expose your eyes to light, it signals your body to release cortisol, giving you energy for the day.
 As the day progresses, cortisol levels naturally decline, reaching their lowest point at night.
 Additionally, exposure to light in the morning triggers the production of melatonin approximately 13 hours later.
 By maintaining a consistent wake-up time, you avoid constant shifts in your hormone levels.